brother-wolf/trawler-tracking/README.md

   * probably graph problem [6]

-### Path

-* [x] Find AIS dataset
-* [x] Find Marine Protected Areas (MPAs) coords
-  * There is GIS data but that's another kettle of fish
-  * Using a JPG with lat and lon scale and 8 MPAs marked; using a ruler to find the lat and lon estimates :-(
-* [ ] Use AIS data to track ship movement and find intercepts with MPAs

 ## References

 1. [EU Parliament Questions...
 Subject: Observers on board fishing vessels prevented from carrying out their duties](https://www.europarl.europa.eu/doceo/document/E-7-2012-006861_EN.html)